dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 > [!IMPORTANT]
 > For custom environment variables to be available in the React client app, they must be prefixed with `REACT_APP_`.
 For more information, see [Adding custom environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/).

-In addition to the aforementioned environment variables, the React app will automatically pick up the `PORT` environment variable and use it to determine the port on which to run.
-With the environment variables configured, the React client app needs to be call the `/api/WeatherForecast` endpoint to retrieve the weather forecast data.
+In addition to the aforementioned environment variables, the React app automatically picks up the `PORT` environment variable and uses it to determine the port on which to run.
+With the environment variables configured, the React client app needs to call the `/api/WeatherForecast` endpoint to retrieve the weather forecast data.
 The next update is to the _index.js_ file.
-The file passes the `REACT_APP_WEATHERAPI_URL` environment variable to the `App` component, as the `weatherApi` property.
+The file passes the `REACT_APP_WEATHERAPI_URL` environment variable to the `App` component as the `weatherApi` property.

 :::code language="javascript" source="~/aspire-samples/samples/AspireWithJavaScript/AspireJavaScript.React/src/index.js":::